jodacame/cloud-music-engine/README.md

 5.Install

-6.Enter the admin control panel using the next url http://mysite.com/admin
+6.Enter the admin control panel using the menu in the sidebar.

 7.Login